microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgGroupSite.md

               - `[HasMembersWithLicenseErrors <Boolean?>]`: Indicates whether there are members in this group that have license errors from its group-based license assignment.
 This property is never returned on a GET operation.
 You can use it as a $filter argument to get groups that have members with license errors (that is, filter for this property being true).
 Supports $filter (eq).
               - `[HideFromAddressLists <Boolean?>]`: true if the group is not displayed in certain parts of the Outlook user interface: in the Address Book, in address lists for selecting message recipients, and in the Browse Groups dialog for searching groups; false otherwise.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
               - `[HideFromOutlookClients <Boolean?>]`: true if the group is not displayed in Outlook clients, such as Outlook for Windows and Outlook on the web, false otherwise.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
               - `[IsArchived <Boolean?>]`: When a group is associated with a team, this property determines whether the team is in read-only mode.
+To read this property, use the /group/{groupId}/team endpoint or the Get team API.
+To update this property, use the archiveTeam and unarchiveTeam APIs.
               - `[IsAssignableToRole <Boolean?>]`: Indicates whether this group can be assigned to an Azure Active Directory role.
 Optional.
 This property can only be set while creating the group and is immutable.
 If set to true, the securityEnabled property must also be set to true and the group cannot be a dynamic group (that is, groupTypes cannot contain DynamicMembership).
 Only callers in Global administrator and Privileged role administrator roles can set this property.
 The caller must be assigned the RoleManagement.ReadWrite.Directory permission to set this property or update the membership of such groups.
 For more, see Using a group to manage Azure AD role assignmentsReturned by default.
 Supports $filter (eq, ne, not).
               - `[IsSubscribedByMail <Boolean?>]`: Indicates whether the signed-in user is subscribed to receive email conversations.
 Default value is true.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
               - `[LicenseProcessingState <IMicrosoftGraphLicenseProcessingState>]`: licenseProcessingState